rxlabz/flutter_videoplayer/README.md

 # Flutter iOS Videoplayer

-An example of native ios video in a [flutter](http://flutter.io) app
+An example of native ios swift videoplayer on top of a [flutter](http://flutter.io) app

 ![screen](screen.png)